 Close Registry Editor on your computer.

 Restart your computer to let the changes take effect.

-After rebooting, you will be able to install or modify application on your computer.
+After rebooting, you will be able to install or modify the application on your computer.

 Fix-3 Add an admin account using CMD-

-1. Click in Search box beside Windows icon and then type “cmd“.
+1. Click in the Search box beside the Windows icon and then type “cmd“.

-2. Then, right click on “Command Prompt” in the elevated search result and choose “Run as administrator“.
+2. Now, you have to simply right-click on “Command Prompt” and choose “Run as administrator“.

 net user administrator /active:yes

-Once you have executed this command, close Command Prompt window.
+Once you have executed this command, close the Command Prompt window.

 Reboot your computer.